CodyReichert/awesome-cl/README.md

   - safe password storage: cleartext-free, using your choice of hash algorithm through ironclad, storage in an SQL database,
   - password reset mechanism with one-time tokens (suitable for mailing to users for confirmation),
   - user creation optionally with confirmation tokens (suitable for mailing to users),
+* [mito-email-auth](https://github.com/40ants/mito-email-auth) - Helper to authenticate a website's users by sending them unique code by email.

+See also mito-auth above.

 ### Web project skeletons and generators